Welcome to Year 5 Maple Class

 Home Learning projects: Every half term, children will be set a project based on the term's topic.
 Guidance will be provided on this page.
 The projects are due before the end of the term and will be displayed in a home learning gallery after school.
 For any questions about projects or other aspects of home learning, please see me and I will be more than happy to provide guidance.

-PE in Year 5 for Spring 2 and Summer 1 will be Swimming on Tuesday afternoons.
+PE in Year 5 Summer 2 will be back to PE on Fridays.
+Children will be preparing for Sports Day.
 Correct kit (and participation) is essential.
 See Mr Webb is you have any questions.

 Spr 2 - Week 4 - 18.3.19